 The University of Lynchburg Choral Union will present its spring concert, “His Voice as the Sound,” April 20 at 7:30 p.m. in Snidow Chapel.
 Dr. Jong H. Kim, professor of music and director of choral activities/vocal studies, will conduct the concert, accompanied by Rose M. Peak.

 The concert will feature a collection of hymns and spirituals written or arranged by American composers such as Howard Hansen, Adolphus Hailstork, Jane Marshall, and Alice Parker.

 The chorus will repeat the concert on April 21 at 6 p.m. at Rockfish Presbyterian Church in Nellysford as the first in a new outreach program that will take the chorus to numerous areas in Virginia and neighboring states.

 Mezzo-soprano Tara Bouknight will be guest soloist.
 Her extensive oratorio and operatic experience includes a previous performance with the Choral Union as a soloist in Messiah.
 Bouknight earned a master of music education at Indiana University and a master’s degree in performance at the University of Tennessee.
-She is an adjunct voice instructor at Lynchburg College.
+She is an adjunct voice instructor at University of Lynchburg.

-Thompson will be accompanied by Melanie Coleman, who holds a BA in music education and a MA in conducting from Lynchburg College.
+Thompson will be accompanied by Melanie Coleman, who holds a BA in music education and a MA in conducting from University of Lynchburg.
 She is a music teacher in the Amherst County public school system and directs Amherst County High School choirs.